Optical Images of Mini Boson Stars in Palatini $f(R)$ Gravity: Introduction

-The structure is as follows: Sec. \ref{sub2} introduces the Palatini $f(R)$ framework and derives field equations.
-Sec. \ref{sub3} details numerical methods.
-Sec. \ref{sub4} applies ray-tracing to analyze spherical light sources, while Sec. \ref{sub5} focuses on imaging under thin-disk conditions, including redshift factor calculations.
-Sec. \ref{sub6} presents numerical results, exploring the effects of the scalar field $\psi_0$ and coupling constant $\xi$ on the images.
+This paper adopts the quadratic form $f(R) = R + \xi R^2$, where $\xi$ denotes the gravitational coupling constant.
+The corresponding modified scalar Lagrangian is derived, and numerical methods are employed to compute photon trajectories and generate optical images for both spherical light sources and thin accretion disks.
+The structure of this work is organized as follows: Sec.~\ref{sub2} introduces the Palatini $f(R)$ framework and derives the associated field equations.
+Sec.~\ref{sub3} outlines the numerical methods.
+Sec.~\ref{sub4} applies ray-tracing techniques to analyze spherical light sources.
+Sec.~\ref{sub5} and Sec.~\ref{sub6} describe imaging under the thin accretion disk approximation and polarization images, respectively.
+Sec.~\ref{sub7} presents the numerical results, focusing on the influence of the scalar field $\psi_0$ and the coupling constant $\xi$ on the resulting images.
+Sec.~\ref{sub8} provides a summary of the entire study.